evandor/skysail-wiki/next-steps.md

 ## Hello World

-If you want to get a first idea of what this is all about, just download and run the simplest of all applications: A HelloWorldApplication, you can get it from [here](http://downloads.skysail.io/apps/helloworld/).
+If you want to get _a first idea of what this is all about_, just download and run the simplest of all applications: A HelloWorldApplication, you can get it from [here](http://downloads.skysail.io/apps/helloworld/).

 Once downloaded, start it from the command line like